karinashah/recipes-ratings-analysis/README.md

 ## Hypothesis Testing

-To explore whether users rate high-carbohydrate recipes differently than others, we conducted a permutation test comparing the ratings of recipes with above-average carbohydrate proportions to those with below-average carbohydrate proportions.
+As we mentioned before, we are interested in investigating whether users rate recipes differently based on whether or not they are high-carb recipes.
+To explore whether users rate high-carb recipes differently than others, we conducted a permutation test comparing the ratings of recipes with above-average carbohydrate proportions to those with below-average carbohydrate proportions.

 **Null Hypothesis:** Carbohydrate content does not influence user ratings; recipes are rated the same regardless of their proportion of carbohydrates.